Tankless Water Heaters: Advantages And Disadvantages

 When most people think of a water heater, this is the type of model they think of.
 Their components include an insulated tank that typically holds anywhere from 30 to 50 gallons of water, and a burner housed within it that heats and reheats water to have it ready for use.
 Storage-tank water heaters use natural gas or electricity for their fuel.
 Gas water heaters use almost 50 percent less energy to operate than electric models, but cost more up front than the latter.

-Storage water heater pros
+Storage water heater pros and cons

 - Lower up front costs – Storage tank water heaters can cost as little as $500 to $800 to purchase; installation costs are also significantly lower than those of tankless models.